GregWoods/gregwoods.github.io/_posts/2015-01-25-snooping-on-live-arduino-serial-communication.md

 ### Step 3: Snoop away

-Using Putty, create a new &#8216;Serial' connection.
+Using Putty, create a new 'Serial' connection.
 In the above example, it is connected to COM6 at 9600baud

 ###